Review of: Barclays

 Pros and Cons

-- Excellent Rates — Barclays' interest rates are among the best in the nation.
+- Excellent Rates — Barclays' interest rates are among the highest in the nation.

 - Remote Check Deposits — There are many options for depositing checks remotely, including via mobile device and desktop.